 Hypnotherapy in the Treatment of Chronic Combat-Related PTSD Patients Suffering From Insomnia: A Randomized, Zolpidem-Controlled Clinical Trial

-Those in the study given hypnotherapy had improvement in quality of sleep, total sleep time, number of awakenings during the night, ability to concentrate upon awakening and morning sleepiness.
-The hypnotherapy group had better quality of sleep, better concentration, and lower sleepinesss than the group that received a prescription insomnia medication.
-The hypnotherapy group were treated by symptom-oriented hypnotherapy, twice-a-week 1.5-hour sessions for 2 weeks.
+Those in the study given hypnotherapy had improvement in the quality of sleep, total sleep time, number of awakenings during the night, ability to concentrate upon awakening and morning sleepiness.
+The hypnotherapy group had a better quality of sleep, better concentration, and lower sleepiness than the group that received a prescription insomnia medication.
+The hypnotherapy group was treated by symptom-oriented hypnotherapy, twice-a-week 1.5-hour sessions for two weeks.

 The combination of the two modalities, NLP, and hypnotherapy, can be an effective alternative therapy for PTSD and trauma addressing all aspects of the event(s) experienced.